Top Cloud Based CRM Software Tools of 2026

 - No free plan

-- Deep sales-specific features (email sequences, AI forecasting) less mature than dedicated CRMs
+- Deep sales-specific features (email sequences, AI forecasting) are less mature than dedicated CRMs

 - Can become complex to maintain as boards multiply